Dual Degrees, School of Business Administration

 Good business is built on strong partnerships.
 Business education is no different.

-The schools of Engineering and Business Administration have collaborated to offer a program for engineers who have managerial and technical responsibilities.
-Completion of the required curriculum leads to the degrees of Master of Engineering and Master of Business Administration.
+The Schools of Engineering and Business Administration have collaborated to offer a program for engineers who have managerial and technical responsibilities.
+Completion of the required curriculum leads to the degrees of master of science in engineering and master of business administration.

 Jefferson Medical College of Thomas Jefferson University and the Widener University School of Business Administration have a joint program designed to grant the MD/MBA-HCM degrees within five years.
 As the health care system has become more complex, the need for physician managers has grown.
 The dual degree program is designed to prepare physician managers who will operate in the interface between clinical practice and management.

 The PsyD/MBA program is based on the premise that many health care and other organizations are in need of well-trained leaders who integrate psychological and business-organizational knowledge.
 The program awards the MBA offered by the University's School of Business Administration and the doctor of psychology (PsyD) degree offered by the University's Institute for Graduate Clinical Psychology.
 Jointly, the health administration/psychological training is designed to enable graduates to pursue a variety of career choices, including director–administrator, teacher, consultant, advocate, policy maker, and practicing clinical psychologist.